How To Start A Nonprofit In Texas

 Your nonprofit’s registered agent must list a Texas street address on your certificate of formation and actually be available at that address during normal business hours.
 This means that if you serve as your own registered agent the address you list on your certificate of formation—your residential or office address—goes into the public record.
 And you’ll have to somehow manage and grow your nonprofit without being able to travel or even hold lengthy meetings.

 Hire Northwest, and these problems disappear.
 When you hire Northwest to serve as your registered agent, you can list our Texas address on your certificate of formation, and you can leave the endless waiting to us.
 That buys you more privacy and more time, of course, but it also opens you up to the experience of working with a company that, unlike our competition, is devoted entirely to providing registered agent services.
 If or when we receive a service of process for your nonprofit, we’ll scan it and send to you on the day we receive it.
+We’ll scan and send your business mail as well—up to 5 scans a year, free.
+Or sign up for our premium Texas mail forwarding service for just $40 a month.

 Get a Federal Employer Identification Number (EIN)

 A federal employer identification number (a FEIN or EIN) is a must for any new nonprofit wanting to open a bank account, hire employees, navigate its finances, or apply for federal and state tax exemptions.
-After your nonprofit’s certificate of formation gets approved by the Texas Secretary of State, you can apply for an EIN at the IRS website, by phone, or by mail.
+After your nonprofit’s certificate of formation gets approved by the Texas Secretary of State, you can apply for an EIN at the IRS website, by fax, or by mail.
 Or you can skip this step by adding our convenient EIN service for an additional fee when you hire Northwest.

 Hold Your Organization Meeting & Adopt Bylaws